 All in all, it will be useful to grant ourselves a freedom to think in large terms about life - at the deepest levels of personal conviction.
-This is not a facts and information class, although we certainly hope to be learning something; this is a class in which we will think about the 'self' through a lens: pondering and learning about what it means to be human by processing, thinking well about, and interacting over the big ideas that come to us through our reading and discussion.
+This is not a facts and information class, although we certainly hope to be learning something; this is a class about understanding and perspective about the idea of seeking common ground for the common good.
+So, to the degree that learning is about knowledge, we are seeking knowledge, but it's a different kind of knowledge than what we might be used to.